Learning Today, Leading Tomorrow (LT2)

 BRENDA MULLEN – CHIEF EXECUTIVE OFFICER

 Brenda has over 30 years experience in statutory education at primary, secondary and sixth form stages.
 In previous roles, she set up a regional service to support young people aged 16-25 years, to access vocational programmes and prepare for university, she was Principal of an outstanding sixth form college and worked as Director of Education for a charity that delivered education and alternative provision nationally.
-Most recently, Brenda was the founding CEO of a regional multi-academy trust that set up three academies and free schools in the Midlands.
-She was appointed in the Summer Term 2017 and joined LT2 officially in September 2017 as CEO two days per week.
-She is enjoying the new challenges this brings.
+Most recently, Brenda was the founding CEO of a regional multi-academy trust that set up 3 academies and free schools in the Midlands.
+She has 10 years experience as a trustee/director for an outstanding single academy trust (secondary) in Derbyshire.
+She brings particular expertise in governance and leadership structures, capacity building, partnership working and special educational needs.

 Trust Information and Documentation: